-Before school, break and lunchtime you can visit the school canteen for a hot or cold snack/meal and a drink.
+During break and lunchtime you can visit the school canteen for a hot or cold snack/meal and a drink.
 Lunchtimes can be very busy times with lots of clubs to join.
 It is also a good time to visit the library or to catch up with your new and existing friends.

 Homework club is held after school in the library where staff can help you with your homework.
 There are also lots of sporting activities for those of you who like sports and want to play in the school teams.

 School isn’t just about hard work.
 It is about meeting new people, making friends and taking part in the activities that you enjoy the most.

 When you arrive at Sir John Lawes you will find that there are loads of lunchtime or after-school activities and clubs that you can join.